Early Caribbean Slave Narratives

-Based on John Gabriel Stedman’s Narrative of a Five Year Expedition Against the Revolted Negroes of Surinam (1796), the 1838 version of Stedman’s travel narrative focuses on Joanna, Stedman’s enslaved wife and concubine in Surinam.
-This 1838 edition was published by Isaac Knapp, an abolitionist and printer, who advertised Narrative of Joanna within a wider anti-slavery literary compilation.
-Knapp listed Narrative under “Standard Anti-Slavery Works for sale by Isaac Knapp, at the depository, no. 25, Cornhill, Boston” and included two poems “A Negro Mother's Appeal” and “The Slave-Dealer,” in the back matter of the text.
+Based on John Gabriel Stedman’s Narrative of a Five Year Expedition Against the Revolted Negroes of Surinam (1796), this 1838 revised and redacted edition of Stedman’s travel narrative focuses on Joanna, Stedman’s fifteen-year-old enslaved "wife" who cared for him while he was stationed in Surinam.
+The 1838 edition was published in London by abolitionist Isaac Knapp, who packaged Narrative of Joanna within a larger anti-slavery literary compilation.
+Knapp listed the text under “Standard Anti-Slavery Works for Sale by Isaac Knapp at the depository, no. 25, Cornhill, Boston" and included two poems “A Negro Mother's Appeal” and “The Slave-Dealer,” in the back matter of the text.
 Knapp founded the New England Anti-Slavery Society in 1832 along with William Lloyd Garrison.
-Knapp and Garrison also co-founded the abolitionist newspaper, The Liberator in 1831.
-Like Lydia Maria Child’s redacted version of Stedman and Joanna’s narrative included in the abolitionist collection The Oasis in 1834, Narrative of Joanna was circulated in a distinctly American abolitionist discourse.
+Knapp and Garrison also co-founded the abolitionist newspaper The Liberator in 1831.
+Like Lydia Maria Child’s redacted version of Stedman and Joanna’s narrative which appeared in the abolitionist collection The Oasis in 1834, Knapp's 1838 Narrative of Joanna speaks in a distinctly American abolitionist register.

-Scholars such as Tassie Gwilliam, Mary Louise Pratt, Jenny Sharpe, and Nicole Aljoe have drawn attention to Joanna’s narrative and to Joanna and Stedman’s relationship, which Pratt refers to as a “romantic transformation of a particular form of colonial sexual exploitation” (93).
-Scholars have also written at length about the sentimentalizing of Joanna’s story in the later editions of Stedman’s text, such as in the 1838 Narrative.
-Sharpe in particular writes about the sentimentalizing editorial changes between the first published edition of Stedman’s 1796 Narrative and the later abolitionist editions of the text, explaining that “Stedman’s description of Joanna’s sincerity, modesty, youth, and beauty already reflected the primitivism and sentimentalism of antislavery literature (82).
+Scholars including Tassie Gwilliam, Mary Louise Pratt, Jenny Sharpe, and Nicole Aljoe have drawn attention to the representation of Joanna and Stedman’s relationship in the 1838 Narrative, which Pratt refers to as a “romantic transformation of a particular form of colonial sexual exploitation” (93).
+Scholars have also written at length about the "sentimentalizing" of Joanna’s story in the later editions of Stedman’s text, including in the 1838 Narrative.
+Sharpe, in particular, writes about the sentimentalizing editorial shifts between the first published edition of Stedman’s 1796 Narrative of a Five Years Expedition and the later abolitionist editions of the text, noting that “Stedman’s description of Joanna’s sincerity, modesty, youth, and beauty already reflected the primitivism and sentimentalism of antislavery literature" (82).

 Garrison, William Lloyd.
 A House Dividing Against Itself, 1836-1840.
 Edited by Louis Ruchames.
 Harvard University Press, 1971.

 Gwilliam, Tassie. “‘Scenes of Horror,’ Scenes of Sensibility: Sentimentality and Slavery in John Gabriel Stedman’s Narrative of a Five Years Expedition Against the Revolted Negroes of Surinam.”
-ELH vol. 65 no. 3, 1998, pp. 653–673.
+ELH 65 no. 3 (1998): 653–673.